 Langstone Quays is in a lovely location, close to the water in lively Hayling Island.
 However, our local coastline is just one of the many exciting places to explore in Hampshire.
-Here are some of our favourite days out close to Hayling.
+Here are some of our best things to do in Hampshire and our favourite days out close to Hayling.

 It’s a short, twenty-minute drive from Hayling Island to the lively port city of Portsmouth.
 You can easily spend a whole day exploring Portsmouth Historic Dockyard.
 Take a tour of Nelson’s famous flagship, HMS Victory, and compare her with the Victorian HMS Warrior, Britain’s first iron-hulled battleship.
 There are several maritime exhibitions across the site, as well as a boat trip around the harbour, which gives you an idea of the scale of the dockyards.